-- The following items are no longer required on the Project Officer's Page: - a.
+- SF-424, SF424-A or C are all required for NAWCA non-federal and federal applicants. - The following items are no longer required on the Project Officer's Page: - a.
 Regional Information: - i.
 List of State(s) - ii.
 List of County(ies) - iii.
 Joint Venture Information - iv.
 Bird Conservation Regions (BCRs) - b.
 Applicant Job Title - c.
-Applicant Organization Address - d.
-Applicant Phone Number - e.
-Applicant Email Address - f.
-Additional Contacts - g.
-Unique ID Number - h.
-Applying for Gulf Spill funding question - i.
-Matching Contributions Plan (MCP) question - j.
-Programmatic grant questions - k.
-Number of proposals in proposal area - 1.
-For U.S. Fish and Wildlife Service (FWS) and/or Federal funds, comment about additional lines of accounting - m.
-Carbon Sequestration question - Proposal Summary total pages are reduced from three to two pages maximum. - Projects that include a statewide project area may indicate 'statewide' instead of listing all counties within the state. - Over \$1 million one-page justification is no longer required. - Total indirect costs are lumped in the Financial Plan Table.
-Indirect Cost Rate tables for each tract are no longer required. - Central Location data is eliminated throughout work plan. - Narrative in Technical Assessment Question (TAQ) 1 was removed except for projects that contain tracts that have not yet been identified.
-TAQ 1 allows for estimated numbers when sufficient data is not available, and the table has been reformatted. - TAQ 2 revised to include 'estimated' numbers and the table was reformatted. - Emphasis added in TAQ 3 to not include information for National plans (Part A) under Part B. - TAQ 3 includes a table under Part B. No separate narrative is required under TAQ 3. - Funding categories were removed from TAQs 4 and 5. - Narrative for TAQ 6 was removed.
-TAQ 6 is in tabular format that lists species and benefits only. - Moved Tract Table after workplan. - In addition to the project area map, individual tract maps are now required.
+Unique ID Number - d.
+Matching Contributions Plan (MCP) question - e.
+Programmatic grant questions - f.
+Number of proposals in proposal area - g.
+For U.S. Fish and Wildlife Service (FWS) and/or Federal funds, comment about additional lines of accounting - h.
+Carbon Sequestration question - We have added clarification that private landowner names should not be included in the official NAWCA proposal title. - Gulf Spill question, map, and species crosswalk table have been removed. - Proposal Summary total pages are reduced from three to two pages maximum. - Projects that include a statewide project area with to be determined (TBD) tracts may indicate "statewide" instead of listing all counties within the state. - Over \$1 million one-page justification is no longer required. - Pre-award cost statement is now included on the Project Officer Page and a response is required.
+Preaward costs will not be authorized for activities that are not stated clearly in the pre-award cost statement in the Proposal.
+See pages 10 and 17 for additional pre-award information. - Total indirect costs can be lumped in the Financial Plan Table.
+Indirect Cost Rate tables for each tract are no longer required. - Central tract Location data is eliminated throughout Work Plan. - TAQ 1 updates: - a.
+Narrative in Technical Assessment Question (TAQ) 1 was removed except for projects that contain tracts that have not yet been identified.
+TAQ 1 allows for estimated numbers when sufficient data is not available, and the table has been reformatted. - b.
+The list of priority waterfowl has been revised to follow the updated North American Waterfowl Management Plan (NAWMP) Species Prioritization (2023 Revision) report.
+TAQ 1 list of priority waterfowl is now in Attachment A and follows the same high/medium/low prioritizations as in the report. - TAQ 2 was revised to include 'estimated' numbers and the table was reformatted.
+Additional guidance has been provided to assist with answering this question. - TAQ 3 updates: - a.
+Emphasis was added in TAQ 3 to not include narrative information for the National Bird Priority plans in Part A or under Part B. - b.
+TAQ 3 now includes a table under Part B. No separate narrative is required under TAQ 3. - Funding categories were removed from TAQ 4 and 5 tables. - Narrative for TAQ 6 was removed.
+TAQ 6 is in table format that should list species and benefits only. - TAQ 7 Part A partnerships scoring ratios were changed.
+See the updated scoring table.

+- Moved Tract Table location to after the Work Plan. - In addition to the project area map, individual tract maps are now required.
 Examples have been provided in the maps section of these instructions.
-The GIS shapefile must also include the project area and individual tract polygons. - On January 1, 2022, DOI implemented the project abstract summary for all applications in www.grantsolutions.gov.
-See page 34 & 35 of these instructions for completion guidance. - SF-424 completion guidance has been updated to complement GrantSolutions application process.
-See page 34 & 35 for instructions.
+The GIS shapefile must also include the project area and individual tract polygons. - SF-424 completion guidance has been updated to complement GrantSolutions application process. - Updated the proposal email attachments section to provide more guidance about how to submit easements, leases, and deeds; approved Negotiated Indirect Cost Rate Agreement (NICRA); SF-FAC reporting statement; and GIS Shapefile to dbhc@fws.gov.